-6 Things To Do In Milwaukee This September
+6 Things To Do In Milwaukee In September 2021

 September is a busy time here in Milwaukee.
 As schools are starting up and the summer is winding down, there are a lot of opportunities to get out and enjoy the great weather while we still have it.
 Adam Carr from the Milwaukee Neighborhood News Service highlights five events to do this September: